bnb-chain/bnb-chain.github.io/docs/BC-FAQs.md

 #### Where can I see my assets and trades?

-You can always use wallets that support Binance Chain to check your asset balances, open orders, and (optionally) order/trade history.
-Binance Chain Explorer is another tool to check balances and transactions.
+You can always use wallets that support Beacon Chain  to check your asset balances, open orders, and (optionally) order/trade history.
+Beacon Chain  Explorer is another tool to check balances and transactions.

 #### When can I see my order on the blockchain after I send it?